-A Sample Award Letter from Northern is pictured below with an explanation of key information an Award Letter contains.
+A Sample Award Offer from Northern is pictured below with an explanation of key information an Award Offer contains.
 When you receive yours, read all pages and be sure you understand the information.
 Your eligibility for aid and the types of awards you qualify for are based on information from your financial aid application such as income, assets, family size, and enrollment.

 Awards are based on full-time status and will be subject to change according to your enrollment status at census date (3rd Friday from start of term).
-If any of the information listed in your Award Letter is incorrect, contact the Northern's Financial Aid Office to correct it.
+If any of the information listed in your Award Offer is incorrect, contact the Northern's Financial Aid Office to correct it.

 **No increase or decrease of awards will be made after census date.
 Therefore, you must insure you are enrolled in all courses prior to census date.
 This includes late-starting classes.

 A. Your Eagle ID is assigned by the BANNER software system and is used for all transactions.
 Please memorize it and make sure you get your Eagle ID card.